Chapter 48:

 The Children of Eris

-In the war room at the Dread Keep, David, his generals, Jorōgumo and Rebecca had gathered, with Rebecca and Mania sat closest to David at the head of the table.
-Stood behind Mania was one of the masked adventurers from the Shadow Tombs, Jessica.
+In attendance were his generals, Jorōgumo and Rebecca.
+She and Mania were sat closest to David, and stood behind Mania was one of the three masked adventurers from the Shadow Tombs, Jessica.

-“Before the Lich King was destroyed at the Shadow Tombs, the Holy Legion had defeated thirty thousand undead and only lost just over one thousand men,” Mimir stated.
+“Before the Lich King’s defeat, the Holy Legion had defeated thirty thousand undead and lost roughly one thousand men.”

 “A thirty to one ratio?!”
 Abaddon yelled, dumbfounded.
-“How the hell did they manage that?”
+“How did they manage that?”

 “Organisation, experience, equipment, clear planning and an ability to not lose their cool even when being swarmed by tens of thousands of undead.”

 Mania huffed and folded her arms.
-“It’s a good thing then that we didn’t try and take over a bigger chunk of the empire too soon then.”
+“It’s good that we didn’t try and take over a bigger chunk of the empire too soon then.”

 “Agreed.
 If we had tried to make our move when our force consisted primarily of unarmed undead, then we wouldn’t have stood a chance.”

-“Perhaps that is part of the reason the Holy Legion was able to fend off the undead horde, your majesty,” Mímir wondered.
+“Perhaps that is part of the reason the Holy Legion was able to fend off the undead horde, your majesty.”

 “That and about half of the undead they fought were spawned from nothing, not from corpses, meaning that they would be weaker than normal,” Mania added.